Segment Reporting

 Operating expenses:

-The personnel expense represents payroll expenses excluding stock-based compensation.
-The other expense represents research and development excluding personnel expense, general and administrative excluding personnel expense, depreciation and amortization expense, and impairment of assets.
+The personnel expenses represent payroll expenses excluding stock-based compensation.
+The other expenses represent research and development excluding personnel expenses, and general and administrative excluding personnel expenses.

 Long-lived assets (excluding deferred tax assets) by geography